 Can you design and develop a sustainable to-go cup system?

-By answering to the Challenge, Fellows will have learned hands-on how to turn an idea into action during the ten-week Incubation Phase.
-While solving the Challenge, all our Fellows also work on turning their own venture idea into a viable social venture plan that is ready for implementation during the following ten-month Implementation Phase.
+By answering to the Challenge, Fellows have learned hands-on how to turn an idea into action during the ten-week Incubation Phase.
+While solving the Challenge, all our Fellows also worked on turning their own venture idea into a viable social venture plan that is ready for implementation during the following ten-month Implementation Phase.

 The DO School pop-up campus in New York is located in The New York Media Center in DUMBO, Brooklyn, a co-working space and exhibition venue designed to connect the next generation of innovators and entrepreneurs.